The Bullying Culture that exists in some Stable Yards - by Kelly Marks

 “I’ve seen students called fat, berated for being ‘shit’, deaf students mocked – it’s absolutely bullying.
 And the students are loyal to the instructors, again like an abusive relationship; your confidence is knocked so you latch on to the most confident person.

-“I heard one trainer saying, ‘We’re all laughing at you, even the horse is laying at you because you can’t do it.’
+“I heard one trainer saying, ‘We’re all laughing at you, even the horse is laughing at you because you can’t do it.’
 And the student was in tears.
 I asked afterwards if she was OK and she said, ‘Yes, I needed a kick up the arse.’
 But if you heard that in any other context – it’s deeply disturbing that we’ve just got used to it.

 “Luckily, times seem to be changing and people realise they should be treated with respect – you shouldn’t have to be mean to be respected.”